video-db/videodb-chat/README.md

 Embedded takes up space of the parent container.

 ### Conversation

 Conversation is a collection of messages between user and agent.
-Each conversation
+Each conversation contains a list of messages objects age

 - `key` :
+  - `agent_type` : Type of the agent that generated the message.
+  - `content` : Text content of the message. (input/output)
+  - `conv_id` : ID of the collection.
+  - `data` : JSON data associated with the agent message.
+  - `msg_id` : ID of the message.
+  - `msg_type` : Type of the message. (input/output)
   - `session_id` : Unique identifier for the chat session.
-  - `conv` : ID of the collection.
+  - `sender` : Sender of the message. (assistant/user)
-  - `videoId` : ID of the video.
+  - `status` : Status of the message. (progress/success/error)
-- `messages` :
-  - `id` : Message ID
-  - `text` : Message Text
-  - `type` : Message Type
-  - `metadata` : Message Metadata
-  - `createdAt` : Message Created At

 [npm-shield]: https://img.shields.io/npm/v/@videodb/chat-vue?style=for-the-badge
 [npm-url]: https://www.npmjs.com/package/@videodb/chat-vue